avsa242/bmp280-spin/README.md

 ## Limitations

-* Early development - lacking in functionality, API not stabilized
+* Early development - lacking in functionality, API not stabilized, may outright fail to build
 * The driver supports up to 3.4MHz, although I don't believe the I2C driver is capable of clock speeds this high

 ## TODO